Lift (Radiohead song): History

 Radiohead first performed "Lift" on March 14, 1996, at the Troubadour in West Hollywood.
 They performed it more than 30 times that year while supporting Alanis Morissette on her Jagged Little Pill tour.
 Journalists noted "Lift" as a highlight and possible future single.
-According to the guitarist Ed O'Brien, the audience responded warmly to the song: "Suddenly you'd see them get up and start grooving.
-It had this infectiousness."
-A bootleg recording was widely circulated, and "Lift" became a fan favourite.
+According to the guitarist Ed O'Brien, the audience responded warmly to the song: "Suddenly you'd see them get up and start grooving, it had this kind of infectiousness about it."
+A bootleg recording was widely circulated and "Lift" became a fan favourite.

-Radiohead recorded "Lift" during the sessions for their third album, OK Computer (1997), but it went unreleased.
-According to the drummer, Philip Selway, Radiohead felt it was "fey" and not "what we wanted to say about ourselves as a band at the time".
-In 1999, O'Brien dismissed it as "bogshite", and said the band were "very happy to leave [it] off the album ...
+According to Radiohead's producer, Nigel Godrich, "Lift" was initially planned as the first single from Radiohead's third album, OK Computer.
+They recorded it during the first sessions for the album, at Chipping Norton Recording Studios in Oxfordshire, but it went unreleased.
+According to the drummer, Philip Selway, Radiohead came to feel "Lift" was "fey" and not "what we wanted to say about ourselves as a band at the time".

+In 1999, O'Brien dismissed "Lift" as "bogshite", and said Radiohead were "very happy to leave [it] off the album ...
 There wasn't any stage where it was a key track for any of us."
 Asked why the song could have worked in live performance but not in the studio, O'Brien said Radiohead had not worked hard on it, and that if a song did not come together quickly they would move on.
-The singer, Thom Yorke, said Radiohead had settled on playing it in "a certain way that didn't work", and that it became impossible to rearrange.

-In 2017, O'Brien said that Radiohead had felt pressured by the song's commercial potential:If that song had been on that album, it would've taken us to a different place, and probably we'd have sold a lot more records—if we'd done it right.
-And everyone was saying this.
-And I think we subconsciously killed it.
-If OK Computer had been like a Jagged Little Pill, it would've killed us.
-But "Lift" had this magic about it.
-But when we got to the studio and did it, it felt like having a gun to your head.
-There was so much pressure.
+The singer, Thom Yorke, said Radiohead had settled on playing it in "a certain way that didn't work", and that it had become impossible to rearrange.
+In 2017, O'Brien said that Radiohead had felt pressured by the song's commercial potential:If that song had been on that album, it would have taken us to a different place, and we'd have probably sold a lot more records, if we'd done it right, and everyone was saying this.
+I think we kind of subconsciously killed it, because if OK Computer had been like a Jagged Little Pill, like Alanis Morrissette, it would have killed us.
+But "Lift" probably had the potential, if we'd done it right, it just had this magic about it.
+And we didn't do a good version, because when we got to the studio and did it on that record it was a bit like having a gun to your head, it felt like so much pressure.